EastEriq/QHYccd-matlab/SDKincongruences.md

 + The return value of `GetQHYCCDParamMinMaxStep(camhandle,parameter)` may be 0 even for non supported parameters.

-+ The functional difference between `SetQHYCCDParam(camhandle,qhyccdControl.CONTROL_TRANSFERBIT,bp)` and `SetQHYCCDBitsMode(camhandle,bp)` is not explained.
-Moreover neither function returns errors if `bp` is any number different than 8 or 16.
-It is not clear which one of the two if not both have to be set consistently for a correct acquisition, and I suspect that `ExpQHYCCDSingleFrame` crashes if they are not.

 + `GetQHYCCDMemLength(camhandle)` returns always 110023200 no matter binning,
    color mode, ROI, overscan, resolution set (`SetQHYCCDResolution`) no matter whether called before or after acquisition is started.
+Ok, said [here](https://www.qhyccd.com/bbs/index.php?topic=5903.msg31621#msg31621).
-Unreasonable, and doesn't help dimensioning correctly the image buffer.
+   But alas, that is unreasonable, and doesn't help dimensioning correctly the image buffer.
+   Setting always max can turn out wasteful.

 + There is no function like a `GetQHYCCDResolution()`.
 "Resolution" (in fact ROI) can only be set.
 But without a way to read it back, there is no basis for allocating correctlythe image buffer for image